AntarticCoder/AntarticCoder/README.md

 - 🌱 I’m currently learning OpenGL, C++, Rust, and embeded software development
 - 📫 You can reach me at Nitishpraks2009@gmail.com

-# 🤞 I hope to one day:
-- 📀 Contribute to the Linux kernel
-- ⚽️ Release my own game engine
-- Have Fun! 😁
+My current project is a game engine that I'm working on in my spare time.

-# About Me 😃
+# About Me
-I'm 13, and I currently learning computer graphics, embeded software, and I also hope to make my own physics engine.
-I use MacOS everyday, and I know C++, C#, C(Kind of, I never used C, but C++, and C aren't to different.), and a little bit of Rust.
-I hope to release my game engine.
+I have been programming for that last 1-2 years and I use C++ in my projects and also used C# back when I used Unity.

 # Thanks for Visiting!